llpeterson/e2e/rpc.md

 potentially running on a different server machine.
 This is where the cloud comes into play: datacenters make a seemingly infinite number of server machines available to scale up cloud services.
-When we use the term "scalable," what we mean is that the number of identical server processes you elect to create depends on the workload (i.e., the number of clients that want service at any given time) and that number can be adjusted dynamically over time.
+When we use the term "scalable" we mean that the number of identical server processes you elect to create depends on the workload (i.e., the number of clients that want service at any given time) and that number can be adjusted dynamically over time.
 One other detail is that